-- It provides the technical founder with a realistic picture of what the soon-to-be-hired sales force will be up against, based on the product he/she has produced
+- It provides the founder who doesn’t come from a sales or marketing background (technical, financial, legal, HR or even outside of the tech industry entirely) with a realistic picture of what the soon-to-be-hired sales force will be up against, based on the product he/she has produced

-Don’t get me wrong, hopefully your founding team has a senior executive with an “outside focus” on markets and customers, such as a VP-Sales or VP-Marketing.
-He or she should ideally be driving this effort.
-If you don’t have someone fitting this description on your team, it suggests a whole other set of potential issues.
+Don’t get me wrong, often your founding team has a senior executive with an “outside focus” on markets and customers, such as a VP-Sales or VP-Marketing (although hiring one may not be the right thing to do – yet).
+If you have such an individual, he or she should be out front in this effort.
+If you don’t have anyone with an outside focus on your team, it suggests a whole other set of potential issues.
 But at this stage it’s “all hands on deck”; anyone on the founding team that can raise the odds of early sales success should be involved.
 This often requires a team approach, rather than a single individual.
 The most important thing that can come of these early sales calls is nailing down a winning value proposition and also a repeatable sales process, which can be used to train that sales force that you’re itching too hire.
 This phase also begins the building of reference list of key early customers (see below).
 To summarize, my rule of thumb for VERY early stage sales: nobody can sell like the founders.

 The early stage tech company customer reference list